programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 ```
 ## 4. Feature Selection

-If you were to cluster the entire `DNP_ancient_authors.csv` with k-means, you would see no reasonable clusters in the dataset when considering every single feature.
+If you were to cluster the entire `DNP_ancient_authors.csv` with k-means, you would not find any reasonable clusters in the dataset.
 This is frequently the case when working with real-world data.
-However, in such cases, it might be pertinent to search for subsets of features that might help us to structure the data.
+However, in such cases, it might be pertinent to search for subsets of features that help us to structure the data.
 Since we are only dealing with ten features, we could theoretically do this manually.
 However, since we have already implemented a basic algorithm to help us find potentially interesting combinations of features, we can also use our `progressiveFeatureSelection()` function.
 In this tutorial, we will search for three features that might be interesting to look at.
+Yet, feel free to try out different `max_features` with the `progressiveFeatureSelection()` function (as well as `n_clusters`).
+The selection of only three features (as well as n=3 clusters for the k-means instance) was a random choice that already led to some exciting results; however, this does not mean that there are no other promising combinations that might be worth examining.

 ```Python
 selected_features = progressiveFeatureSelection(df_authors_normalized, max_features=3, n_clusters=3)